hundredrabbits/thebook/north_pacific_logbook.md

 ![](img/july08.jpg "Fishing boat horrorscape, take two")

-    Daily progress: 91 km (49 nm)
+    Daily progress: 167 km (90 nm)
-    Distance to Victoria: 5,252 km (2836 nm)
+    Distance to Victoria: 3,600 km (1,944 nm)

 ##### 0000
 I realized something tonight, that I had not checked the fuse for the sailing instruments.
 After the big wave hit, I just assumed the wind meter had died, but it HADN'T!
 The fuse blew!
 I switched the fuse with another one, and now it WORKS!
 WOW.
 That, is awesome!
 I turned the switch on and heard the familiar beeping as it sprang back to life!
 But at this point, we've already been sailing without it for 3 weeks, I'm still glad it's working.

 ##### 0500
 The wind is strong and steady, still on the same northeast course.
-In an hour, we'll reach the 3,704 km (2000 nm) milestone we set on Navionics.
-Then, it's 833 km (450 nm) to the Turn Off.
+The Turn Off lies ahead.
 We call the Turn Off the place where we can turn and aim straight for the entrance to the Juan de Fuca Strait—looking forward to that!
 I think we even have a small milestone before that, celebrating the fact that we can see our position along with Vancouver Island on the same chart.
 Little milestones keep us happy, they keep us busy.

 There are some fishing boats ahead that I can see on AIS, I hope it isn't another large fleet... we'll have to wait until we get closer to find out.
 There is still fog all around us, it just won't leave.
 We're getting a lot of saltwater spray in the cockpit, so we're staying inside.
 I'm eager for a shower, but not the cold, salty kind.
 Sometimes, the fog blanket thins out just enough that we can feel the warmth of the sun, other times we can glimpse patches of blue sky.